I have neither time nor inclination to communicate the fullness of my heart in speech, I am resolved to do it in writing, and to print myself out."

 This is a universal lament.

 It’s likely we hammer away on plastic alphabets with an inkling of the immortality it might promise.
-No grandiose dream for we ordinary folk, just a sustaining concept.
+No grandiose dream for us ordinary folk, just a sustaining concept.

 Tipler theorizes our descendants will recreate us in a hereafter, having modeled the past.
 He takes takes flak for flaky physics .. but it’s rather early days to bag each other about how the universe might end.